-At Fullpower Labs, we analyzed our accurate multi-year data-set that comprises 250+ million nights of sleep.
+At Fullpower, we analyzed our accurate multi-year data-set that comprises 250+ million nights of sleep.
 We found some interesting seasonal patterns.
 This infographic shows seasonal changes in heart rate.
 The Fullpower Sleeptracker platform captures continuous heart rate throughout the night completely non-invasively.
 Each individual fluctuation in the graph is a weekly max and min, the max being in general weekends (bedtime and wake-time discipline are more lax on weekends) and weekdays with a more disciplined schedule and less “distractions”.

 This is what we can observe:

 - Seasonal changes occur with lower heart rates in the summer and higher in the winter.
 This same pattern was also observed in this independent study in Japan.
 Our AI-powered analytics discovered this independently and then we found the very interesting Japan paper.